jbadavis/react-testing-demo/README.md

-# Planes Testing Demonstration Team
+# Planes Internal Testing Demonstration

-Welcome to the Planes internal unit testing demonstration.
+Welcome to the Planes internal testing demonstration.

 To get started, run the following: